 Bring a European Adapter

-If you don’t happen to use European plugs in daily life, like me, you will need to bring a European plug adapter as that’s what they use in Morocco.
+If you don’t happen to use European plugs in daily life, you will need to bring a European plug adapter as that’s what they use in Morocco.

 Take a Food Tour with Marrakech Food Tours